2020PB/police-brutality/reports/Oregon.md

 ### Flashbang thrown at press and legal observers | July 21st

-Footage from shortly before midnight on July 21st shows press and legal observers hit by a flashbang, as well as a protester shot by a projectile.
+Footage from 3rd and Salmon, shortly before midnight on July 21st shows press and legal observers hit by a flashbang, as well as a protester shot by a projectile.

 tags: journalist, legal-observer, less-lethal, projectile, protester, shoot, stun-grenade

 id: or-portland-126

-geolocation:
+geolocation: 45.5162412,-122.6765964

 **Links**